K Rock 95.5

+The station was originally known as 3GL and broadcast on the AM band, most famously 1341 AM from 1978 onwards.
+In 1990, it was transferred to 95.5 on the FM band and changed its name to K-Rock.
+In 2023, 3GL was revived on 1341 AM and now broadcasts as its own station independent of K-Rock.

 History

-3GL
+3GL original run (1930 - 1990)

 From 1930 to 1990, K Rock was known as 3GL on the AM band, broadcasting first on 1400 kHz, then 1350 kHz and later 1341 kHz.
 Although based in Geelong, it was notable for being received over most of the Melbourne metropolitan area.

 3GL gave Happy Hammond his start in broadcasting in 1948 as a breakfast announcer.
 While at 3GL, Hammond also made his first TV appearance in 1948, long before the Tarax Show, as part of an exhibition using closed-circuit TV equipment for trial purposes.
 Towards the end of its time as an AM station, 3GL used the "3GL on the West Coast" slogan and associated jingles, many sung by Mike Brady.

 For many years, 3GL was based in James Street, Geelong, but relocated after being granted the right to convert to the FM band in 1990.

 3GL was offered an FM conversion upon the entry to the Geelong market of competitor BAY FM in December 1989.
 3GL converted to FM to allow equal competition in the Geelong regional market, with the management of the former Geelong AM service agreeing to transfer the service to the FM band in 1990.
 The station was going to drop the 3GL call sign in favour of 3CAT (after the Geelong Cats), as proposed by the radio station's head of football commentary Ted Whitten (who at the time was in the early stages of his battle with cancer).
-However, the 3CAT call-sign never made it to air, being changed to K rock on the eve of the station's commencement on the FM band at 95.5 MHz, on 27 January 1990.
+However, the official call sign, 3CAT-FM has never been used on-air.
+Instead, a decision was made to adopt the moniker K-Rock for the station's commencement on the FM band at 95.5 MHz, on 27 January 1990.

-K Rock
+K Rock (1990 - present)

 After simulcasting on both 1341 AM and 95.5 FM for two weeks, K Rock went to air at midday on the Saturday of the Australia Day weekend 1990, the first announcer to speak on the new FM station was Ian 'Strawny' Strachan.